Aptoide/bds-unity-plugin/README.md

 **NOTE:** If you want to easily debug the interactions with the BDS Purchasing system, you can attach a Unity.Text label to the Purchaser Status text outlet.

-**NOTE:** If you want to get an IAP value in APPC you can easily do that by calling GetAAPCPriceStringForSKU(string skuID) from AppcoinsPurchasing object.
+**NOTE:** If you want to get an IAP value in APPC you can easily do that by calling GetAPPCPriceStringForSKU(string skuID) from AppcoinsPurchasing object.

 ```
-string priceStr = appcoinsPurchasing.GetAAPCPriceStringForSKU(someSkuID);
+string priceStr = appcoinsPurchasing.GetAPPCPriceStringForSKU(someSkuID);

 ```